Marriott International Celebrates International Women’s Day With Multiple Initiatives Around the World

 About Marriott International, Inc.

-Marriott International, Inc. (NASDAQ: MAR) is based in Bethesda, Maryland, USA, and encompasses a portfolio of more than 6,700 properties in 30 leading hotel brands spanning 130 countries and territories.
+Marriott International, Inc. (NASDAQ: MAR) is based in Bethesda, Maryland, USA, and encompasses a portfolio of more than 6,900 properties in 30 leading hotel brands spanning 130 countries and territories.
 Marriott operates and franchises hotels and licenses vacation ownership resorts all around the world.
-The company also operates award-winning loyalty programs: Marriott Rewards®, which includes The Ritz-Carlton Rewards®, and Starwood Preferred Guest®.
+The company now offers one travel program, Marriott BonvoyTM , replacing Marriott Rewards®, The Ritz-Carlton Rewards®, and Starwood Preferred Guest®(SPG).
 For more information, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.
 In addition, connect with us on Facebook and @MarriottIntl on Twitter and Instagram.